Privacy and Legal Disclaimers

 - DHS/ALL/PIA-036 Use of Unidirectional Social Media Applications (PDF) (March 8, 2011)

-The Department does not use third-party websites to solicit and collect PII from individuals.
-Any PII collected by the third-party website will not be transmitted or stored by the Department; no PII will be disclosed, sold or transferred to any other entity outside the Department, unless required for law enforcement purposes or by statute consistent with the Privacy Act.
+DHS does not use third-party websites to solicit and collect PII from individuals.
+DHS will not transmit or store any PII collected by the third-party website; no PII will be disclosed, sold or transferred to any other entity outside DHs, unless required for law enforcement purposes or by statute consistent with the Privacy Act.

 - For site security purposes and to ensure that this service remains available to all users, this government computer system employs commercial software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.